The Best Way to Job Search When You Are Employed

 Keep Your Job Search to Yourself

 Don't advertise on social media or tell your co-workers that you are looking for another job or don't like the one you have.
 Even if you tell one person, that's one person too many.
 The more people who know, the better the chance that your current company will find out you are job searching.

-Do talk to the connections you know really well are trustworthy.
-Ask them if they can send any leads they come across your way.
-Do be sure they can keep your confidences and will not disclose the fact that you're job seeking.
+Do talk privately, however, to the professional connections you know are trustworthy.
+Ask them if they can send any leads they come across your way, reminding them to keep your confidences and not to disclose the fact that you're job seeking.
 Also, tap those connections to see if they will provide a reference for you.

 Use Non-Work References

 Don't use your supervisor or any other references from the job you have now.
-If the hiring managers ask permission to talk to your manager (and they probably will) you could tell them you would need to have a job offer first, but it could be contingent upon them talking to your work references.
+If the hiring managers ask permission to talk to your manager (and they probably will), you can tell them you would need to have a preliminary job offer first, but that the final offer could be contingent upon their talking to your work references.

 Don't Interview From Work

 Many employers use phone interviews for first-round screening.
 Don't schedule a phone interview for when you are at work unless you have a private office.
 Try to schedule on your lunch hour or early or late in the day, and do it on your own time and from your own phone.

 On a related note, schedule your interviews carefully so that you won't be missed at work.
 Again, early or late in the day are easier to explain to your current employer.
 Another alternative would be to take personal or vacation time.
 If you have multiple interviews to schedule, you may be able to do them on the same day.